 Guest lecturers may include recent winners in the Siemens Competition, Intel Science Talent Search and other national competitions, authors of MAA and other contest problems, and other mathematicians from colleges, universities, and industry.
 We’ll have a weekly program of math films to teach, stimulate and to inspire.

-The full cost of the 2017 Summer Studies will be $4913, and need-based financial aid is available.
+The full cost of the Summer Studies will be $5882, ample financial aid is available based on need.
 Participants in the Summer Studies will not have time to maintain part-time jobs or similar obligations.
 There will, however, be a lot of program-related work; we keep our living and working places clean, we publish a weekly program journal, we show films, we organize trips, picnics, tournaments (in chess, Go, bocce, backgammon, frisbee…) and musical groups.
 Boredom has never been a complaint at the Summer Studies.

 Neither grades nor credit are offered.
 Each student will be asked several times to evaluate his or her own growth; these introspections, together with evaluative comments by instructors, will form the basis for a report which will be made available, at the student’s request, to home schools, college admissions offices, and the like.
 Participants are also encouraged to make at least one mathematical presentation when they return to their schools.